 The city of Marseillan

-Our campsite is located very close to a mini-market, a tobacco press, a bakery, restaurants, bars and shops.
+Our campsite is located very close to a mini market, a tobacco shop, a bakery, restaurants, bars and shops.

 Miles of beach Cap-d'Agde

 Between Toulouse and the Mediterranean Sea The Canal du Midi

 Listed as a UNESCO World Heritage Site, the Canal du Midi begins in Toulouse and flows into the Mediterranean Sea, passing through Marseillan.
 During a cruise or a boat trip, you may have the opportunity to navigate the famous Canal du Midi.
 Beautiful walks and hikes to be done by bike or on foot pass close to the Canal.